Mike Fisher (ice hockey): Nashville Predators

-On May 5, 2016, he scored with 8:48 left in triple overtime in game four of the Western Conference Semi-finals to beat the San Jose Sharks 4–3, tying the series at two games apiece.
+On December 1, 2015, Fisher suffered a lower-body injury in a game against the Arizona Coyotes.
+He was placed on injured reserve and only began skating again on December 19.
+On March 2, 2016, Fisher played in his 1,000th game.
+On May 5, 2016, he scored with 8:48 left in triple overtime in game four of the Western Conference Semi-finals to beat the San Jose Sharks 4–3, tying the series at two games apiece and ending the longest game in Nashville franchise history.

 On September 7, 2016, Fisher was named the sixth captain of the Predators after previous captain Shea Weber was traded to the Montreal Canadiens for defenseman P. K. Subban.
 He led the Predators to the 2017 Stanley Cup Finals eventually losing to the Pittsburgh Penguins in six games.
 On August 3, 2017, Fisher announced his retirement from the NHL via a letter addressed to Predators fans in that day's edition of The Tennessean, becoming the first Predators captain to retire with the team.

 On January 31, 2018, Fisher announced that he intended to end his retirement to help the Predators make another Stanley Cup run.
 Fisher said that he would practice with the Predators and eventually sign a contract before the trade deadline of February 26, 2018.
 On February 26, 2018, Fisher signed a one-year contract with the Predators.
+In his final season, Fisher registered two goals and four points in 16 games with the Predators and only one goal in 12 playoff games.
 Fisher retired for a second time on May 12, 2018, a few days after the Predators were eliminated in the second round of the playoffs by the Winnipeg Jets.